LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

-# How to Develop the Real-Time application inside the
+# How to use the Refinitiv Real-Time SDK Docker Images on the Visual Studio Code with the Remote - Containers extension
 - version: 1.0.0
 - Last update: November 2021
 - Environment: Docker